William N. Fenton: Later career (1956–2005)

 After becoming senior ethnologist at the Smithsonian Institution in the 1950s, and then serving as executive secretary for anthropology and psychology at the National Research Council, he went to work at the New York State Museum at Albany in 1954.
-Becoming director, he developed an extensive collection of Iroquois materials.
+Becoming director, he developed an extensive collection of Haudenosaunee materials.
 Some tribal representatives criticized Fenton for failing to return artifacts.
 He regarded museums as necessary safeguards for cultural heritage.
 Some tribal leaders also criticized him for revealing too much material about sacred rituals.

 Fenton chaired the Committee on Anthropological Research in Museums (CARM) from 1965 to 1973, during the majority of its life.
 CARM, a subcommittee of the American Anthropological Association, encouraged scholarly use of museums and museum collections in anthropological research.
 CARM also encouraged the early use of computers in documenting and inventorying museums collections across North America.
-In 1965 Fenton was awarded the Cornplanter Medal.
+In 1965, Fenton was awarded the Cornplanter Medal.

 Fenton left the New York State Museum to become Professor of Anthropology at the State University of New York at Albany.
 He worked there until his retirement in 1979.
-He remained active in continued research and writing about the Iroquois.
+He remained active in continued research and writing about the Haudenosaunee.
 He published The Great Law and the Longhouse: A Political History of the Iroquois in 1998 when he was nearly 90.

 He died on June 17, 2005, in Cooperstown, New York, at the age of 96, on the way to the hospital.